klaudiosinani/hyper-pokemon/readme.md

 ## Description

-Made for Pokémon enthusiasts by Pokémon enthusiasts ❤
+Made for Pokémon enthusiasts by Pokémon enthusiasts.

 All of the wonderful Pokémon backgrounds were created by the amazing [Teej/TopHat](https://pldh.net/gallery/the493), [MapleRose](https://twitter.com/PokeWalls) & [Ferretdayo](http://ferretdayo.github.io).